riyaneyvijayan/ml-equity-alpha-model/README.md

 | Price factor | 0.339 |
 | Volatility | 0.289 |

 No single factor dominated; the model draws on a relatively even blend of all three, suggesting the predictive signal (such as it is) is distributed rather than concentrated in one dimension.
+This is broadly consistent with the factors' theoretical roles: momentum's slight edge aligns with its status as the most empirically robust of the three in academic literature, while volatility and price factor contribute comparable, complementary signal rather than one dominating.

 ### Backtest (test period only, out-of-sample)